Steps to create a web application in Azure Portal using the 'new' App Registrations UI:

 i) Click on application permissions

-7. Click 'Grant admin consent for TenantName', and then click Yes.
+7. Click 'Grant admin consent for MSFT', and then click Yes.

-8. Add a client secret under Certificates & Secrets.
+8. Create a client secret under Certificates & Secrets.

 b) Click on "+New Client Secret"

-c) Enter "ChangeAuditorAppxxxxxxxx" into the description, select an appropriate expiry from the "Expires" dropdown, and then click "Add"
+c) Enter "ChangeAuditorAppxxxxxxxx" in the description, select an appropriate expiry from the "Expires" dropdown, and then click "Add"

-9. Copy the now available Secret Value for later use in CA. It cannot be retrieved later.
+9. Copy the Value for later use in CA. It cannot be retrieved later.

 10. Only use this option if you are creating an O365 template - Upload a Certificate under Certificates & Secrets.